ryphon/import-to-hydrus/README.md

+# ComfyUI Import to Hydrus

+## Overview

-wip, should be mostly functional, but doesn't come with any assurances or garuntees.
+This project is a work in progress and should be mostly functional.
+However, it does not come with any assurances or guarantees.

+## Setup

-set HYDRUS_KEY and HYDRUS_URL in your environment before you start Comfy, or fill in the file in the projects repo with your hydrus servers information
+Before you start using Comfy, make sure to set `HYDRUS_KEY` and `HYDRUS_URL` in your environment variables.
+Alternatively, you can fill in the relevant information for your Hydrus server in the provided file within the project's repository. (`hydrus_api.txt`)

+## Usage

-attach all the relevant prompts.
+Attach all the relevant inputs to get started.

-i've found that wlsh nodes export a LOT of the data you'd want to inject in

-rgthree nodes do a great job to organize things

-crystools also have some very good pipe nodes to move the data along to the end of the workflow cleanly
+### Workflow Setup

-some time in the next few days ill go rebuild a simple workflow with saving to hydrus set up with vanilla comfy
+In the next few days, I plan to rebuild a simple workflow with saving to Hydrus set up using vanilla Comfy.

+### Hydrus API and Server

-your hydrus api token probably needs import files and add tags
+- Ensure your Hydrus API token is set up to import files and add tags as needed.

-your hydrus server needs to be accessible from the system running comfyui. be sure that your dns is set intelligently/accordingly as well
+- Your Hydrus server must be accessible from the system running ComfyUI.
+Make sure your DNS settings are configured appropriately.

+## Tags

-the tags object takes a comma separated list of tags. if you want namespaces, just put them in
+The `tags` object accepts a comma-separated list of tags.
+To include namespaces, simply add them in the format `namespace:tag`.

+**Example Tags:**
-example tags, `ai, comfyui, hyshare: ai`
+- `ai, comfyui, hyshare: ai`
+- `namespace: tag, namespace2: tag, namespace: tag2`

-all the inputs except image are optional, you'll just end up with very limited tags on the image
+All inputs except for the image are optional, but without them, the resulting image will have limited metadata.

-the node by default saves a ton of metadata to the png that gets created, i have a lot of storage so i just don't care

-if i think of more i'll write it down, and find some time in the next few days to format correctly
+## Metadata

+By default, the node saves a significant amount of metadata to the generated PNG file.
+I've found it to be more useful than not, but if you don't want it included, don't attach the inputs to the node.

+## Node Recommendations

+- **[WLSH Nodes](https://github.com/wallish77/wlsh_nodes)**: These nodes export a substantial amount of data that can be useful for injection.
+- **[RGThree Nodes](https://github.com/rgthree/rgthree-comfy)**: These nodes are excellent for organizing various elements of your workflow.
+- **[CrysTools](https://github.com/crystian/ComfyUI-Crystools)**: These nodes provide effective pipeline tools to ensure data flows smoothly to the end of your workflow.

+## Future Updates

+If I think of more details or improvements, I will document them and ensure the README is formatted correctly in the coming days.

+---

+Feel free to contribute or provide feedback to improve this project!